ZiqianWPort/mobileDevProject-movieSearchApp/README.md

 5. Since this is a rapid prototype and there's no constraints setting in this project, please ensure that the simulator is set to "iPhone 13 Pro" for best UI display<br>
 </p>
 <p>
-The data used in this app are fetched from The Movie Database(TMDB) using an API key.<br>
 This code has been made public only for my personal portfolio purposes.
 If you are a student at WashU, please note that I do not grant permission for anyone to turn in this code as their in-class project or use part of it in their assignment.
 </p>